AlohaYos/Hoa/README.md

 This is a Vision Pro app built on the [SwiftLlamaApp](https://github.com/ensan-hcl/SwiftLlamaApp) which was made from [llama.cpp project](https://github.com/ggerganov/llama.cpp).

  - On device local LLM using Llama2.
- - Run on Vision Pro device.
+ - Run on Vision Pro device. (not on simulator so far)
  - Speech recognizer (for now on, en-US only)
- - Speech synthesizer (en-US, ja-JP)
+ - Speech synthesizer (en-US & ja-JP)
  - Model:
    - ELYZA-japanese-Llama-2-7b-instruct-q4_K_M.gguf
    - tinyllama-1.1b-intermediate-step-715k-1.5t.Q2_K.gguf